MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/03-data-descriptions.md

 > ## Exercise - Level Hard 🌶🌶🌶
 >
-> 1. Watch the following tutorial to transform a dataset into a linked data format
+> 1. Transform a dataset from XLSX format to JSON-LD format using [UM LDWizard](https://humanities.wizard.semanticscience.org)
 >
-> 2. Download this mock dataset to do it.
+> 2. Download the following mock dataset: [MOCK DATA](https://maastrichtuniversity-ids-open.s3.eu-central-1.amazonaws.com/MOCK_DATA_BOOTCAMP.xlsx)
 >
-> 3. How long did it take you to describe and transform the dataset?
+> 3. What ontology terms did you reuse to describe the data attributes?
 > {: .source}
 >
 > > ## Solution
 > >
-> > Did you watch it already? 🤓
+> > There is no one single answer
 > > {: .output}
 > {: .solution}
 {: .challenge}

 > ## Discussion
-> What happens when there are no ontologies or vocabularies for your research
+> Scenario:
+You are a marine biology researcher, your group have discovered new organisms, and it's time to create data descriptions.
+However, there are no available Ontologies to describe the data records, given that they are new scientific discoveries
 >
+> Discuss with your team what the researcher should do given that apparently there are no available Ontologies to describe their data
 {: .discussion}